-∞Note: This program can be completed entirely online.
+∞ Note: This program can be completed entirely online.
 Not all general education options or program electives are offered online, however there will be a variety of online classes from which to choose in order to meet the requirements.

-- A. Foundation Studies (12 credits)

-- 1. College Composition or Applied Communication Credits: 6

-- 2. Numeracy (Quantitative Literacy) Credits: 3
+- College Composition or Applied Communication Credits: 6 - Mathematics Credits: 3 - Physical and Biological Science Credits: 4 - Arts and Humanities AND/OR Social and Behavioral Science Credits: 61

-- 3. Critical Thinking Credits: 3

-- B. Area Studies (7 credits)

-- 1. Physical and Biological Science Credits: 4

-- 2. Behavioral or Social Science Credits: 3

-- CSA 126 Microsoft Office for Windows Credits: 3 - LAW 100 Introduction to Paralegal Studies Credits: 3 - LAW 102 Legal Computer Applications Credits: 3 - LAW 103 Ethics and the Law Credits: 3 - LAW 205 Contracts Credits: 3 - LAW 217 Legal Research & Writing | Credits: 3 - LAW 218 Legal Research and Writing II Credits: 3 - LAW 220 Civil Tort Litigation I Credits: 3 - LAW 221 Civil Tort Litigation II Credits: 3
+- CSA 126 Microsoft Office for Windows Credits: 3 - LAW 100 Introduction to Paralegal Studies Credits: 3 - LAW 102 Legal Computer Applications Credits: 3 - LAW 103 Ethics and the Law Credits: 3 - LAW 205 Contracts Credits: 3 - LAW 217 Legal Research & Writing I Credits: 3 - LAW 218 Legal Research and Writing II Credits: 3 - LAW 220 Civil Tort Litigation I Credits: 3 - LAW 221 Civil Tort Litigation II Credits: 3